abressiddique/valuenable-benefit-illustration/README.md

 # 🧮 Benefit Illustration Module

+Thank you for considering me for this opportunity at ValuEnable!
+I’m excited to present this assignment, which I’ve developed to showcase my skills in building a robust and user-friendly application tailored to ValuEnable’s needs.

+---

+## 🎯 Project Overview

 Welcome to the **Benefit Illustration Module**, a full-stack application developed for **ValuEnable** to calculate and visualize insurance policy benefits.
 This project delivers a secure, scalable backend and a modern, responsive frontend, designed to meet all assignment requirements with a professional and user-friendly interface. 🚀

----

-## 🎯 Project Overview

 The application enables users to:
 - **Register and log in** securely using JWT authentication.